Cline Cellars: History

-In 1982, after receiving a small inheritance from his maternal grandfather, Valeriano Jacuzzi, one of the seven Jacuzzi brothers credited for inventing the Jacuzzi whirlpool bath, Fred Cline opened Cline Cellars winery in Contra Costa County in the town of Oakley, California.
+In 1982, after receiving an inheritance of 9,000 dollars from his maternal grandfather, Valeriano Jacuzzi, one of the seven Jacuzzi brothers credited for inventing the Jacuzzi whirlpool bath, Fred Cline opened Cline Cellars winery in Contra Costa County in the town of Oakley, California.
 Fred Cline was one of the first vintners to plant French Rhône varietals in California, and is one of the original Rhone Rangers.

 In 1991 Fred Cline and his wife Nancy Cline, relocated the winery from Oakley, California, to a 350-acre property in the Carneros region of the Sonoma Valley that is the site of a former Miwok village and the original site of Mission San Francisco de Solano.
 In the 1850s the property was owned by German immigrants Julius & Katherine Adolph Poppe, who operated a dairy and supplied the majority of San Francisco with carp, which they kept in six spring-fed ponds that remain on the property.
 In the 1970s the property was bought by Haddon Salt of H. Salt Esq.
 Fish and Chips to raise horses.
 Cline purchased the property from Salt in 1989.
 In 2007 Fred and Nancy Cline opened Jacuzzi Family Vineyards across the street from Cline Cellars as a tribute to Fred's maternal grandparents.